Ireland beaten by Zimbabwe in final T20

 Kevin O'Brien, captain Andrew Balbirnie and Harry Tector fell early while the in-form Stirling would not come to Ireland's rescue this time.

-The Irish were 30-4 but helped by Rock's 22 and 15 from Shane Getkate they remained in with a chance of reaching the target.
+The Irish were 30-4, but helped by Rock's 22 and 15 from Shane Getkate they still had a chance of reaching the target.

 But they fell just short on 119 all out with Luke Jongwe (3-29) and Donald Tiripano (3-29) each bagging three wickets.